espenlie/teve/README.md

     $ go build
     $ ./teve

-Finally you should ensure that the `recordings` folder is present:

-    $ mkdir recordings

 ## Ensuring updated data

 Add the `contrib/sync.sh` to your crontab, by adding a symlink to it in your